fredflys/algorithms/problems/Array.md

 Combinatorial Search Probelm --> DFS while removing duplicates along the way

-Keep in mind that getting all possibilites and then remoing duplicates is too high in time complexity.
-(Consider the test case: [1, 1, 1, 1, 1])
+Keep in mind that getting all possibilites and then removing duplicates is too high in time complexity.
+(Consider the test case: [1, 1, 1, 1, 1]).
+Prune while traversing.

 ```java
 class Solution {